gatewayd-io/docs/pages/getting-started/03-running-gatewayd.md

 INSERT 0 1
 ```

-Now, check the cache keys again, and you'll see that there is only a single key, which means that the cached values are gone.
+Now, check the total number of keys again, and you'll see that there is only a single key, which means that the cached values are gone.

+## 6. Clean up

+You can clean up all of the above by following these steps:

+1. Exit `psql` by typing `Ctrl+D` or `\q` and hitting `Enter`.
+2. Stop `gatewayd` gracefully by typing `Ctrl+C`.
+3. Stop the container by running `docker stop postgres-test redis-test`.
+The continers will be removed automatically.